arjunsawhney1/modified-lloyd/README.md

 # K-means Clustering using Same Cluster Queries
-An updated K-means clustering algorithm using same cluster queries.
+Updated lloyd's algorithm using same cluster queries for k-means clustering.
-Implemented updated algorithm in image segmentation.
+Implemented new algorithm in image segmentation application.
 Read project report for writeup